mozilla/glean/docs/user/reference/metrics/timing_distribution.md

 ### `testGetValue`

 Gets the recorded value for a given timing distribution metric.
+Returns a struct with counts per buckets and total sum if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 {{#include ../../../shared/tab_header.md}}